 GlycoTDSTM is an innovatively proprietary and programable platform and allows the designed polysaccharide-based conjugates to modulate their pharmacokinetics (PK) and improve drug targeting, drug availability, tumor delivery, and tumor loading, while dramatically reducing side effects associated with cancer drugs.

-Targeted drug delivery based on polysaccharides as carriers via macropinocytosis
+Targeted drug delivery based on polysaccharides as carriers via macropinocytosis for active tumor targeting

 Polysaccharides are complex carbohydrates that play important roles in various biological processes.
 Some polysaccharides such as dextran, ficoll, etc.. have been found to exhibit active tumor-targeting ability via macropinocytosis.